Alien from the Darkness: Characters

 Hikari – Hikari is the main character of the movie.
 She is a computer expert for the Spaceship Muze.
 On a mission in space, her crew discovers a lifeless vessel called Zogne.
 Curious to see what's inside they gear up and board the ship.
 She has a pet ferret named Einstein.

-Al – Al is the A.I. for the spaceship Muze.
+Elle – Elle is the A.I. for the spaceship Muze.

 Flair Mytomeyer – Flair is a mysterious girl with mint green hair found by the crew in a freeze chamber aboard the Zogne.
 She is the only survivor on the ship, as the rest of the passengers and crew have died mysteriously.
 She is treated by the crew of the Muze as a medical patient, although she can't remember what happened to her fellow passengers.

 Annie – One of the crew members of the Muse and the first to go.
 She has a childlike personality.

 Lindo – One of the crew members who is after the Metrogria with plans of selling it on the black market.
 She has a spoiled personality and is also a bit of a crybaby.

 Keith – The tomboy of the crew and has a dislike for Lindo.
 She has the appearance of a teenage biker boy.

 Hilda – The medic of the crew and is the captain's lover.

 Captain Sara – The captain of the crew and is Hilda's lover.
 She has a masculine appearance just like Keith.